Overland vehicle modifications

 Overland vehicle modifications are always compromise.
 The really experienced overland and expeditions leaders are trying to reduce their modifications.
 At the end of the day, it’s your vehicle and how you use it is up to you.

-For all overland vehicle modifications: the question is… do you want to be focused on your vehicle or on your adventure travels?
+For all overland vehicle modifications: the question is… will you focus on your vehicle or on your adventure travels?

 Do you want to show your support or say thanks for our free guides?
 Give us a like on Facebook or sign up for our free newsletter!